ianmcelvain/ian-mcelvain-portfolio/README.md

 ## 🛠 Usage

-1. Install and use the correct version of Node using node version manager like [n package](https://github.com/tj/n)
+1. Install and use the correct version of Node using a node version manager like [n package](https://github.com/tj/n)

    Via [Node](https://nodejs.org/en):
    ```sh